 Robert Charles Anderson

 Robert Charles Anderson is probably best known for his work with The Great Migration Study Project at americanancestors.org.
-He has worked with the New England Historical genealogical Society (NEHGS) as co-editor of The American Genealogist, and as editorial consultant to The New England Historical and Genealogical Register.
+He has worked with the New England Historic Genealogical Society (NEHGS) as co-editor of The American Genealogist and as an editorial consultant to The New England Historical and Genealogical Register.

 His book Elements of Genealogical Analysis was first published in 2014.
 It includes chapters on analysis standards, analysis techniques, and multiple examples of analyzing evidence.

 I had the opportunity to meet Mr. Anderson at this year’s NGS Conference in Raleigh but was only able to speak to him for a few moments.
 He even bought a copy of my book, The Evidentia Companion! (“I like to review methodology books”).
 I wonder what he thinks?

 Mind maps are a tool for brainstorming and organizing ideas and information.
 The process is more in line with how the mind works than the traditional list and table methodology we are more used to.

 Ron has applied those tools to the process of evidence analysis and proofs.
 The book includes instructions on how to use the most common mind mapping tools, as well as a wonderful case study where he uses mind mapping to solve a complex genealogical puzzle.

 Ron and I met in 2013 at my first NGS conference in Richmond.
 He was exhibiting as part of his Black Sheep Genealogy business. we have had several meaningful conversations on the topic of evidence analysis, and the tools available to assist in the process.

 Anyone who has participated in a ProGen study group (https://www.progenstudy.org/) knows the name Donn Devine.
 Donn has contributed several chapters in the book Professional Genealogy (first published in 2001), including the chapter on evidence analysis.